ashwani798/Django_Restframework.note.edu/README.md

     response = requests.post(URL, json=data)
     print(response.json())
     ```

-### Known Issues

-- **Database Table Not Found**: Ensure migrations are applied and the database schema is correctly set up.

-### Contributing

-Contributions are welcome!
-Please open issues or submit pull requests with improvements or fixes.

-### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ---